codingnninja/koras/docs/documentations/concepts/props.md

 - Function calls in component body.

 You can call a funciton as in JavaScript within the body of a component.
-In this case, you don't need the `$trigger` utility.

 ```js copy
 const LatestPost = (getLatestPost) => {